kanishkb1/Data_Structures_Algorithms_In_PYTHON/README.md

 -> Array can manipulate the last item in O(1) constant running time coplexity that is quite fast.

--> Linkied List can manipulate the first item of the data structure.
+-> Linked List can manipulate the first item of the data structure.

 -> Searching for an arbitrary item-> O(N)

--> If data structure is sorted-O(logN) logrithmic complexity.
+-> If data structure is sorted-O(logN) alogrithmic complexity.

 -> this is concept of binary search.